-Late last year, Congress repealed the individual mandate penalty under the Affordable Care Act (ACA), the requirement that individuals have minimum essential health coverage or face a tax penalty.
+Late last year, Congress repealed the Affordable Care Act’s individual mandate penalty, the requirement that individuals have minimum essential health coverage or face a tax penalty.
 Starting in 2019, the tax penalty will be reduced to $0.
 It is possible this change could lead more consumers to consider purchasing short-term policies.
-In addition, late last year, President Trump issued an executive order directing the Secretary of Health and Human Services to take steps to expand the availability of short-term health insurance policies, and a proposed regulation to increase the maximum coverage term under such policies was published this month.
+In addition, late last year, President Trump issued an executive order directing the Secretary of Health and Human Services to take steps to expand the availability of short-term health insurance policies, and a proposed regulation to increase the maximum coverage term under such policies was published in February.
 This brief provides background information on short-term policies and how they differ from ACA-compliant health plans.

 As the name suggests, short-term health insurance policies are not renewable.
 Whereas federal law since 19962 has required all other individual health insurance to be guaranteed renewable at the policyholder’s option, coverage under a short-term policy terminates at the end of the contract term.
 To continue coverage beyond that date requires applying for a new policy.
 As a result, an individual who buys a short-term policy and then becomes seriously ill will not be able to renew coverage when the policy ends.3

 The Affordable Care Act (ACA) exempted short-term policies from market rules that apply to most major medical health insurance policies sold to individuals in the non-group market: rules that prohibit medical underwriting, pre-existing condition exclusions, and lifetime and annual limits, and that require minimum coverage standards.
 By contrast, short-term policies:

 - are often medically underwritten – applicants with health conditions can be turned down or charged higher premiums, without limit, based on health status, gender, age, and other factors;